vierth/chinesetextreuse/README.md

 It is a limited collection of historical documents to be used for testing the algorithm.
 Thanks to Christian Wittern for the compilation of this dataset.

+This is a corpus of 63 historical texts divided into their 4,400 constituent juan (scroll or fascicle).

 The corpus was chosen for a balance between size and speed of processing to demonstrate the code.
 It should stay under 16GB of RAM, but depending on your exact set up, it may exceed this.

 ## Optional